 9. Tweaking the AMD/ATI Control Center

 The AMD/ATI Control Center is another fantastic way to squeeze out more performance and increase the visual quality of your games.
-To fire it up, right-click on your desktop, select “Catalyst Control Center” and head over to the “3D Application Settings” on the left.
+To fire it up, right-click on your desktop, select “Radeon Settings” and head over to the “Gaming Settings”.

 These are the most important settings:

-- SMOOTHVISION HD: Anisotropic Filtering: The higher this setting is set, the sharper distant textures will appear.
+Anisotropic Filtering Mode: The higher this setting is set, the sharper distant textures will appear.
 However, this will also increase the processing load on your graphics card.
 If your GPU is powerful enough, enable it and see if there is a noticeable visual difference.
+Use this only if your game doesn’t support it.